 That can’t be that big of a difference, can it?

 Yes, the lines on the chart are close together.
 But the higher expense ratio fund is still costing you $40,000 more.
 That’s a lot of cash.

 Let’s take it one step further though…

 Example 1: 0.02% vs 0.05%

 What if it’s only a 0.03% difference in expense ratios between the two funds I’m considering?
 A 0.02% expense ratio vs a 0.05% ratio… that certainly cannot matter, right?

 Again, the higher expense ratio fund still costs significantly more of the long run – $15,000.

-That’s the price of a economical car (I’m thinking a nice Honda Civic).
-Or over 2,000 Chipotle burritos, but who’s counting.
+That’s the price of an economical car (I’m thinking a nice Honda Civic), or over 2,000 Chipotle burritos, but who’s counting.